-Your website performance is affected by above factors.
+Your website performance is affected by the above factors.
 Website performance means how well your website is doing to make you and your business money.
-As with most things in life there are usually warning signs, which are sometimes only obvious once you know what the signs actually are.
+As with most things in life, there are usually warning signs, which are sometimes only obvious once you know what the signs actually are.

 So we’ve put together seven of the common warnings signs that you need to make changes in your website to perform well.

 Users are frustrated when a website loads slow.
 People expect things to be quick, so they are getting access to faster Internet connections.
 If a website loads slow, people will move on to other websites as they will lose interest.
 Your visitors will move on to other sites if there is a delay of few seconds, as website speeds are improving constantly.
 Your website is in a competition with everyone and everything as you can do many things online.